Daily routines Grooming and dental care Rescue-aware handovers

 Make the home feel safe, warm, and manageable

 Yorkies do best in homes where routines are easy to read.
-Give them a quiet sleeping spot, keep walkways clear, watch doors carefully, and make sure children know that a tiny dog can be injured very easily by rough handling or simple accidents.
+Give them a quiet sleeping spot.
+Keep walkways clear.
+Watch doors.
+Make sure children understand that a tiny dog can be injured very easily by rough handling or simple accidents.

-If the dog wears walking gear, a well-fitted harness is usually kinder than constant pressure on the neck.
-Gentle handling matters a lot with small breeds, especially around doors, stairs, sofas, car travel, and busy households.
+If the dog wears walking gear, a well-fitted harness is kinder than constant pressure on the neck.
+Gentle handling matters a lot with small breeds — especially around doors, stairs, sofas, and busy households.

 Coat and comfort